Which Bible Version Is Best?

 new translation of ancient Greek and Hebrew texts sponsored by the New York

-International Bible Society, was published in 1978.
+International Bible Society, was published in 1978 and revised in 2011.
 Its clear, direct modern

 The New Revised Standard Version Bible (NRSV), published by